turingschool/front-end-curriculum/projects/module-1/intention-timer-group.md

 ### Comp Recreation

 * **4:**
-  - Application implements all major comp details accurately and correctly on desktop **and** mobile (colors, fonts, icons, spacing, alignment,  etc.) with smooth transitions between screen sizes.
   - Additional elements and animations  have been added that match the visuals established in the comps.
 * **3:**
   - Application implements **all** major comp details accurately and correctly on desktop (colors, fonts, icons, spacing, alignment,  etc).